eugk/ciso-interview-questions/README.md

 * Do people get offices or is it an open space environment?
 * What’s the vacation policy?
 * How close to the office do most people live?
 * Is working from home once in a while practical?
+What about fully remote work?